krishanu8219/AgroLabs/PERPLEXITY_SETUP.md

 ## 🤖 Setting Up Perplexity AI Integration

-Your AgriAI app now has a fully functional AI chat powered by Perplexity AI!
+Your AgroLabs app now has a fully functional AI chat powered by Perplexity AI!
 Follow these steps to complete the setup.

 ### 1. Get Your Perplexity API Key